Visual brand identity, web design and art direction.

 RESEARCH

 At the beginning of the project, I dove into heavy research.
-I read Medium articles, searched for guidelines for creating a collaborative document, and found a website that showed me style guide resources for diverse companies.
+I read Medium articles, searched for guidelines on creating a collaborative document, and found a website that provided style guide resources for diverse companies.
 The research helped me understand what I wanted to accomplish.
 I also saw "Design Systems Handbook," an ebook by Invision, which changed my concept of how the design system process works.
 It also helped me understand where I began to collect the information.

-I started by creating an inventory of all elements found throughout the LightStream website, beginning with the consumer/marketing side and front-end development on the operation side of LightStream's loan applications.
+I started by creating an inventory of all elements found throughout the LightStream website, beginning with the consumer and marketing side, and front-end development on the operational side of LightStream's loan applications.

 Once I captured every button, icon, font type, color, form, field, and design pattern, I grouped them into categories.
-Starting with the website audit, I cleaned the elements by unifying the colors, fixing the size, making the line weight consistent, and creating a new naming convention.
+Starting with the website audit, I refined the elements by unifying the colors, adjusting the size, ensuring consistent line weight, and establishing a new naming convention.

-I started by creating an inventory of all elements found throughout the LightStream website, beginning with the consumer/marketing side and front-end development on the operation side of LightStream's loan applications.
+I started by creating an inventory of all elements found throughout the LightStream website, beginning with the consumer and marketing side, and front-end development on the operational side of LightStream's loan applications.

 Once I captured every button, icon, font type, color, form, field, and design pattern, I grouped them into categories.
-Starting with the website audit, I cleaned the elements by unifying the colors, fixing the size, making the line weight consistent, and creating a new naming convention.
+Starting with the website audit, I refined the elements by unifying the colors, adjusting the size, ensuring consistent line weight, and establishing a new naming convention.

 Building a Strong Foundation